Kazokav/hello-world/README.md

 Some courses will also be taken out of order if I feel they compliment or supplement a current course I'm taking at university.

 So far i have:
--Skipped Introduction to Biology
+* Skipped Introduction to Biology
--Skipped Principles of Chemistry
+* Skipped Principles of Chemistry
--Finished CS 1 - Python 1
+* Finished CS 1 - Python 1
--Begun CS 1 - Python 2
+* Begun CS 1 - Python 2